layer5io/layer5/CONTRIBUTING.md

 Before **creating** an Issue i.e for `features`/`bugs`/`improvements` please follow these steps:

-1. search existing Issues before creating a new issue (look to see if the issue has already been created)
+1. Search existing Issues before creating a new Issue (look to see if the Issue has already been created)
-1. if it doesn't exist create a new issue giving as much context as possible (please take note and select the correct Issue type, for example `bug`, `documentation` or `feature`)
+1. If it doesn't exist create a new Issue giving as much context as possible (please take note and select the correct Issue type, for example `bug`, `documentation` or `feature`)
-1. if you wish to work on the Issue once it has been triaged, please include this in your Issue description
+1. If you wish to work on the Issue once it has been triaged, please include this in your Issue description

-### Working on an Issue (get it assigned to you)
+### Working on an Issue

 Before working on an existing Issue please follow these steps:

-1. comment asking for the issue to be assigned to you (do not tag maintainers on GitHub or Slack as all maintainers receive your comment notifications)
+1. Comment asking for the Issue to be assigned to you (do not tag maintainers on GitHub or Slack as all maintainers receive your comment notifications)
-1. after the Issue is assigned to you, you can start working on it
+1. After the Issue is assigned to you, you can start working on it
-1. **only** start working on this Issue (and open a Pull Request) when it has been assigned to you - this will prevent confusion, multiple people working on the same issue and work not being used
+1. **only** start working on this Issue (and open a Pull Request) when it has been assigned to you - this will prevent confusion, multiple people working on the same Issue and work not being used
-1. reference the Issue in your Pull Request (for example `This PR fixes #123`)
+1. Reference the Issue in your Pull Request (for example `This PR fixes #123`)

 > Notes:
 >
-> - check the `Assignees` box at the top of the page to see if the issue has been assigned to someone else before requesting this be assigned to you
+> - Check the `Assignees` box at the top of the page to see if the Issue has been assigned to someone else before requesting this be assigned to you
+> - Only request to be assigned an Issue if you know how to work on it
-> - if an Issue is unclear, ask questions to get more clarity before asking to have the Issue assigned to you
+> - If an Issue is unclear, ask questions to get more clarity before asking to have the Issue assigned to you
-> - only request to be assigned an Issue if you know how to work on it
-> - an Issue can be assigned to multiple people, if you all agree to collaborate on the issue (the Pull Request can contain commits from different collaborators)
+> - An Issue can be assigned to multiple people, if you all agree to collaborate on the Issue (the Pull Request can contain commits from different collaborators)
-> - any Issues that have no activity after 2 weeks will be unassigned and re-assigned to someone else
+> - Any Issues that have no activity after 2 weeks will be unassigned and re-assigned to someone else

 ## Reviewing Pull Requests

-We welcome everyone to review Pull Requests, it is a great way to learn, network and support each other.
+We welcome everyone to review Pull Requests.
+It is a great way to learn, network, and support each other.

 ### DOs

-- use inline comments to explain your suggestions
+- Use inline comments to explain your suggestions
-- use inline suggestions to propose changes
+- Use inline suggestions to propose changes
+- Exercise patience and empathy while offering critiques of the works of others.

 ### DON'Ts

-- do not be rude, disrespectful or aggressive
-- do not repeat feedback, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
+- Do not repeat feedback, this creates more noise than value (check the existing conversation), use GitHub reactions if you agree/disagree with a comment
-- do not blindly approve pull requests to improve your GitHub contributors graph
+- Do not blindly approve Pull Requests to improve your GitHub contributors graph

 ## Style Guide

 The Layer5 website is hosted in this repository and is built using Gatsbyjs.
-Before opening a pull request, please review the [design doc](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) to learn more about the structure of the website.
-Once a pull request has been submitted, a preview deployment will be built and made available to you and other contributors on your PR to review.
+Before opening a Pull Request, please review the [design doc](https://docs.google.com/document/d/1rvUZy2_S1a2_14BAQIg6b9cMhUuu04kYzkOPDPaPptI/edit#) to learn more about the structure of the website.
+Once a Pull Request has been submitted, a preview deployment will be built and made available to you and other contributors on your PR to review.

 ## Discussion Forum